A note on supersingular abelian varieties: Introduction

-It is well known that not every supersingular abelian variety over $k$ or even over $\bar k$ is trained.
-Theorems~\ref{Ogus_et} and \ref{1.1} suggest that Statement (B) is false in general.
-Otherwise every supersingular abelian variety would be isogenous to a product of supersingular elliptic curves over the same ground field.
-We confirm this expectation by constructing counterexamples to Statement (B) (Section~\ref{sec:03}).
+which parameterizes conjugacy classes of finite subgroups $H$ in $\GL_g(\calO)$ which occur as quotients of $\Gamma_k$.
+The inverse Galois problem enters to play a role.

+It follows from Theorem~\ref{1.1} that there exists a superspecial abelian variety which is not directly defined over a finite field; see Remark~\ref{3.2} (2).
+We construct such an example in Section~\ref{sec:03}.
 This answers negatively to a question in \cite[(Q), p.~912]{yu:QM}.
-Our construction relies on some fine arithmetic properties of definite quaternion $\Q$-algebras and an explicit computation of Galois cohomology.
+The construction uses arithmetic properties of definite quaternion $\Q$-algebras and an explicit computation of Galois cohomology.

-A related topic is a theorem of Grothendieck, which states that if $A$ is an abelian variety with smCM over a field $k\supset \Fp$, then there is a finite field extension $k_1/k$, an abelian variety $A_0$ over a finite field $k_0\subset k_1$ and a $k_1$-isogeny $\varphi: A\otimes_k k_1\sim A_0\otimes_{k_0} k_1$; see \cite[pp.~220/221]{mumford:av}, \cite[Theorem 1.1]{oort:cm} and \cite[Theorem 1.4]{yu:cm}.
-An abelian variety is said to have {\it smCM} if its endomorphism algebra $\End^0(A)=\End(A)\otimes \Q$ contains a commutative semi-simple $\Q$-subalgebra of degree $2\dim A$.
-The conditions ``up to isogeny'' and ``up to a finite extension'' in Grothendieck's theorem are necessary.
-For example, a geometric generic supersingular abelian surface is not defined over a finite field.
-Our counterexamples to Statement (B) also show that the condition ``up to a finite extension'' is necessary.
+A related topic is a theorem of Grothendieck, which states that if $A$ is an abelian variety with smCM over a field $k$, then there is a finite field extension $k_1/k$, an abelian variety $A_0$ over a finite field $k_0\subset k_1$ and a $k_1$-isogeny $\varphi: A\otimes_k k_1\to A_0\otimes_{k_0} k_1$; see \cite[pp.~220/221]{mumford:av}, \cite[Theorem 1.1]{oort:cm} and \cite[Theorem 1.4]{yu:cm}.
+Recall that an abelian variety $A$ is said to have {\bf smCM} if the endomorphism algebra $\End^0(A)$ of $A$ contains a commutative semi-simple $\Q$-subalgebra of degree $2\dim A$.
+In this case $L$ can be chosen to be a CM algebra.
+Similar to the case of supersingular abelian varieties, the conditions ``up to isogeny'' and ``up to a finite extension'' in Grothendieck's theorem are all necessary.
+For example, a geometric generic supersingular abelian surface is not defined over a finite field and hence the first condition is necessary.
+See Section~\ref{sec:03} that the second condition ``up to a finite extension'' is also necessary.

-Galois descent and Theorem~\ref{Ogus_et} play important roles in the proof of Statement (A).
-The theory also allows us to compute the endomorphism algebras of abelian varieties twisted by $1$-cocycles, not just classifying them.
-This leads to the following result about endomorphism algebras of supersingular elliptic curves, over an arbitrary field of \ch $p$.
-It differs sightly from well-known results where $k$ is a finite field that $\Q$ also occurs in the endomorphism algebras of of supersingular elliptic curves.